mindspore-lab/mindone/examples/dit/README.md

 ## Model Finetuning

 Now, we support finetuning DiT model on a toy dataset `imagenet_samples/images/`.
 It consists of three sample images randomly selected from ImageNet dataset and their corresponding class labels.
-This toy dataset is store at this [website](https://github.com/wtomin/mindone-assets/tree/main/dit/imagenet_samples).
+This toy dataset is stored at this [website](https://github.com/wtomin/mindone-assets/tree/main/dit/imagenet_samples).
 You can also download this toy dataset using:

 ```bash
 bash scripts/download_toy_dataset.sh